 You can see that there are five logical paragraphs.
 Each paragraph tells the reader what the writer is doing and it’s very easy to follow.

-Now look at the second example.
-All of the words in red (in the video) are the the linkers:
+In this example, all of the words in red are the the linkers:

 - such as

 So hopefully you can see the difference between those cohesive devices and the paragraphing and logic and organization needed for coherence.

 My 28-Day Writing Course in the Members Academy is designed to help you develop your ability to write in both formal, informal and semi-formal styles.

 It takes you step by step through both Task 1 and Task 2 with

 - daily videos